 The quality of a camera lens determines how an image forms on a sensor.
-Lens quality is verified to determine the lens is designed, built, and focused correctly.
+Lens quality is tested to verify the lens is designed, built, and focused correctly.
 Once a highly tedious process, Imatest has since refined the testing practice with several solutions, including highly accurate and specific test charts and fixtures.

 Geometric Calibration – Relevant Standards – Supply Chain Image Quality